Why Canberra Veterinary Dermatology ?

 I moved to Canberra after completing my Bachelor in Veterinary Science from the University of Sydney in 1999.
 Over the years I've worked at several small animal veterinary clinics both in Canberra and abroad, building a comprehensive foundation in companion animal care.

-In 2022, I passed Royal College of Veterinary Surgeons examinations and was awarded a Certificate in Advanced Veterinary Practice (Veterinary Dermatology).
-While this doesn't make me a specialist dermatologist, it recognizes my advanced expertise in diagnosing and treating the full spectrum of dermatological conditions affecting pets.
+In 2022, I passed Royal College of Veterinary Surgeons examination to be awarded a Certificate in Advanced Veterinary Practice (Veterinary Dermatology).
+This certificate acknowledges that I am very competent in diagnosing and treating the full spectrum of skin, ear and nail conditions affecting pets and can register as an RCVS Advanced Practitioner in Dermatology.

 Veterinary dermatology is a rapidly evolving field, and I stay current with the latest research and therapies through regular continuing professional development, including recent attendance at World and European Veterinary Dermatology Congresses.